samminweng/WhileyOpenCL/README.md

 * [Whiley Compiler] (http://whiley.org/) - Our compiler is built as a separate module on top of Whiley compiler
 * [Java] (Java JDK) - Implemented in Java
 * [Apache ANT] (https://ant.apache.org/) - Used to compile the project and run unit testing

+## Citation Information
+If you use either any of our project or dataset in your research, please cite the below paper.
+>   Weng, MH., Malik, R. & Utting, M. Automatic proofs of memory deallocation for a Whiley-to-C Compiler.
+Form Methods Syst Des (2021). https://doi.org/10.1007/s10703-021-00378-0

 ## Contributing